How the pandemic transformed publishing

 Another one of my favorites from the past few years is the trend of partially obscuring and affecting individual title letters as they interact with a cover image.
 I see that continue this year as cover designers continue to push the boundaries of how we read letter forms and I really enjoy it.

-I have been noticing a lot of really bold, bright colors and patterns this year as well as the continuing trend of titles taking up the entire cover.
+I have been noticing a lot of really bold, bright colors and patterns this year.
+Also the continuing trend of titles taking up the entire cover.
 SVG fonts have become really popular over the past few years and their use continues too.
 The SVG format allows for fonts to appear in different transparencies and I see them a lot on covers now.
 They have a hand painted or drawn feel.

 The use of minimalism on covers will always be with us and I see designers play with it to keep it current.

 I also see the continued trend of combining imagery with silhouetted forms.
-Designers are pushing how they interact with one another and some of the results are really interesting.
+Designers are pushing how they interact with one another.
+Some of the results are really interesting.
 Lastly, I have been really enjoying looking at new illustrations on covers and watching how digital illustration techniques continue to change.
-I see a lot of unique, gritty-brushed and textural illustration styles right now and I see it continuing as digital drawing software and apps continue to evolve.
+I see a lot of unique, gritty-brushed and textural illustration styles right now.
+And I see it continuing as digital drawing software and apps continue to evolve.
 It’s some pretty exciting stuff.

 Learn more about Eric Labacz, and see more of his awesome cover designs, at http://www.labaczdesign.com.
 Learn more about publishing your book with Books Fluent at https://booksfluent.com.